James R. Hackney, JD, Dean

 In the Advanced Immigrant Justice Clinic (IJC), law students, working under the supervision of clinical faculty, will continue and advance their representation of noncitizen clients from their previous time in the IJC.
 Students will also engage in more regular intakes at immigration detention centers and delve into know-your-rights presentations in the Boston community.
 For the immigration cases, students will continue managing all aspects of their cases, including interviewing, fact development, legal research, drafting, and oral advocacy.

-Developments in biotechnology and the life sciences have thrown into question existing legal approaches and instruments dealing with such critical issues as genetic discrimination, intellectual property rights in biotechnology, regulating new reproductive technologies, drug development, informed consent,responsible conduct of research, forensic uses of DNA, and privacy.
+Seeks to identify and explore important ethical, legal, and policy issues associated with the challenges resulting from developments in biotechnology and the life sciences.
+Existing legal approaches and instruments dealing with such critical issues as genetic discrimination, intellectual property rights in biotechnology, regulating new reproductive technologies, drug development, informed consent, responsible conduct of research, forensic uses of DNA, and privacy have been thrown into question.
 These developments are reconstituting concepts of legal rights and obligations of people in relation to their governing institutions.
-Focusing in particular on human genetics, this course seeks to identify and explore important ethical, legal, and policy issues associated with these new challenges.
+Focuses particularly on human genetics.

 Work completed for this individualized instruction course fulfills the capstone requirement for the Master of Public Health (MPH) portion of the Dual JD/MPH Program with Tufts University.
 The requirement is known as the Applied Learning Experience and it earns 3 Northeastern University Law school credits.
 Students fulfilling this required course spend a minimum of 160 hours in a public health agency completing a project related to public health and law.
 It is both an academic and practice experience where students use their legal and public health knowledge and skills to undertake a discrete project in a public health agency.
 A final paper and presentation are required.